imaginaryPineapple/OpenRayman/README.md

 `rayman2` can be created by starting OpenRayman without it or by using the command line option `--extract-data "folder"`.
 The `folder` variable should point to a valid Rayman 2: The Great Escape installation.

-`rayman2` will be copied into the OpenRayman data folder (in `data/games`).
+`rayman2` will be copied into the OpenRayman storage folder (in windows `%appdata%\openrayman` or linux `~/.local/share/openrayman`).
 This is all that needs to be done to run OpenRayman.

 Do note that OpenRayman contains some extensions to the Rayman 2: The Great Escape game, such as more menu options.